ABagram/node-red-weather-dashboard/README.md

 8. Download the [flows.json](https://github.com/ABagram/node-red-weather-dashboard/blob/main/flows.json) file.
 9. <kbd>Ctrl + I</kbd> to open the `Import nodes` overlay.
 10. Click on `select a file to import`.
 This will open the file dialog box.
 Locate the downloaded `flows.json` file.
+11. Locate the `openweathermap` node.
+Paste the API key from step 7 into the API Key field in the node editor.
+Change other fields as desired.

 ## Resources